tomaspinho/AVEx/README.md

 VBA array name | Allocation Location (line)  | Notes
 ---------------|-----------------------------|---------------------------------------------
 BIOS           | src/GBA.cpp (1327)          | Initially, VBA had to load a bios file dumped from the original console directly into this array.
-Eventually, the bios was reimplemented by functions present in bios.cpp workRAM        | src/GBA.cpp (1278)          |
+Eventually, the bios was reimplemented by functions present in `bios.cpp` workRAM        | src/GBA.cpp (1278)          |
 internalRAM    | src/GBA.cpp (1334)          |
 ioMem          | src/GBA.cpp (1369)          |
 paletteRAM     | src/GBA.cpp (1341)          |
 vram           | src/GBA.cpp (1348)          | This allocation asks for more (128kb) than originally needed (92kb)
 oam            | src/GBA.cpp (1355)          |
-rom            | src/GBA.cpp (1272)          | Loading is done by reading a file in (src/GBA.cpp - 1290) and writing to the array through a for loop (1322)
+rom            | src/GBA.cpp (1272)          | Loading is done by reading a file in (`src/GBA.cpp` - line 1290) and writing to the array through a for loop (line 1322)

 (1) Handled directly through functions implemented in VBA.
 Save files are loaded to memory, written and saved to disk.